apache/ambari-logsearch/README.md

 ## Development

-Requires JDK 8 (JDK 11 is recommended)
+Requires JDK 8 (JDK 11 is recommended) and Maven 3.5.x

 ### Prerequisites